Monday, July 15, 2024

 I need to stop looking and counting.

-One girl, I couldn't tell you the last time I saw or talked to her, but her passing made me sad and made me keep reading legacy.
+One girl, I couldn't tell you the last time I saw or talked to her, but her passing made me sad and made me keep reading Legacy.

 One in the mix was a guy I hadn’t thought of in years and years and years, but when I saw his obit I remembered this one time a friend and I went with him and flew this plane he built—long, long before drones.

-A piece fell off while his remote-controlled plane was in the air.
+A piece fell off while his remote-control plane was in the air.
 He managed to land it without destroying it in spite of the fact that it was an aileron he lost, a piece pretty important to control.

 We joked about insurance.
 As he loaded the damaged plane into the back of his car, he said: “Yeah, I need `a piece of the rock' for my plane, too.”
 It was a spin on a slogan for Prudential many might not recall.